shamanec/GADS/README.md

 ## Features
 ### Hub features
 1. Authentication
-   a.
-Login, session expiry
+   - Login, session expiry
-   b.
-Add users (for admins)
+   - Add users (for admins)
 2. Devices control (most of interaction is wrapped around Appium APIs)
    - Basic functionalities - Home, Lock, Unlock, Type text
    - Basic remote control - tap, swipe, touch&hold
    - Take high quality screenshots
    - Reservation - loading a device sets it `In use` and can't be used by another person until it is released

 **NB** The hub is just that - a hub, to actually have devices you need to run a provider as well.